Allenby Gardens and Flinders Park

 In September 2015 the EPA received Interim Audit Advice issued by the auditor to support the development at the Moorfield Terrace site.
 The auditor considers the site can be made suitable for the proposed medium density residential use, subject to the implementation of the remediation management plan endorsed by the auditor.

-The current audit is expected to be completed in 2017.
-A site contamination audit report will be prepared by the auditor on completion of the audit and will be made available on the EPA Public Register at that time.
+The current audit was completed in 2017.
+A site contamination audit report was prepared by the auditor on completion of the audit.
 During the audit process, assessment and remediation works are carried out by consultants and documented in various reports, which are provided to the auditor.

 An earlier site audit report was completed for the Moorfield Terrace site by another auditor in 2009, which determined that the site was suitable for a previous development that was proposed at that time, and which included requirements for ongoing monitoring of groundwater wells situated in onsite and offsite locations.

 The known groundwater contamination includes the volatile solvents; trichloroethene, dichloroethene and vinyl chloride.
-The site audit report and other reports on the ongoing groundwater monitoring are available on the EPA Public Register.
+The site audit report and other reports on the ongoing groundwater monitoring are available on the public register.